SerChirag/Contra-IMLE/README.md

 Note: Mixmatch feature vectors are 128 dims in size so zdim must be changed to (128,1,1) instead of (256,1,1) if using mixmatch feature vectors

 **Mixmatch Implementation**
 README to train mixmatch from scratch can be found under the mixmatch folder.
 The code is currently set up to train on the CIFAR-10 dataset.
-To extract features from the trained model requires uncommenting and commenting of specific code in the following files: model/wideresnet.py, train.py, dataset/cifar10.py
+To extract features from the trained model requires uncommenting and commenting of specific code in the following files: model/wideresnet.py, train.py, dataset/cifar10.py.
+Instructions for lines to comment/uncomment are provided in each of these files

 **REFERENCES**
 Mixmatch implementation is borrowed from: https://github.com/YU1ut/MixMatch-pytorch